ThomasKundera/fedb/papers/plane-trips/README.md

 Usage:
    - read-oneword.py to read the flight data and dump them in allflights.dat
-   - flight_data.py to read alkl flights, sort from the 40.000 ones the 1450 different routes, and 1399 direct routes.
+   - flight_data.py to read all flights, sort from the 40.000 ones the 1450 different routes, and 1399 direct routes.
 Dump them in simpleroutes.dat
    - routes_analysis.py to analyse routes and produce plots.